EBISPOT/gwas-sumstats-validator/README.md

 # Summary Statistics TSV file Validator

 A file validator for validating GWAS summary statistics TSV files prior to and post [harmonisation](https://github.com/EBISPOT/sum-stats-formatter/tree/master/harmonisation) using [pandas_schema](https://tmiguelt.github.io/PandasSchema/).
 The purpose is to validate files before their [conversion to HDF5](https://github.com/EBISPOT/SumStats/).

-## Requirements
-- python3

 ## Installation
+Python package:
+- Requires python3
 - `pip install ss-validate`

+Alternatively, use the docker image:
+- `docker run ebispot/gwas-sumstats-validator ss-validate --help`

 ## Running the validator
 To run the validator on a file: